Sahibzada Abdul Qayyum: Political career

 In 1921, he went to visit his old friend George Roos-Keppel who was severely ill at the time.
 He was shown a letter from the British government wanting to appoint Roos as Viceroy of India.
 Roos had replied that he would accept the position on the condition that Abdul Qayyum be made Chief Commissioner of the North West Frontier Province (NWFP).
 However, Ross Keppel died shortly afterwards.

-In 1924 he was nominated as a non-official member of the Indian Legislative Assembly and remained a member until 1932.
+In 1924, he was nominated as a non-official member of the Indian Legislative Assembly and remained a member until 1932.
 In November 1928 he was appointed as a member of a committee to examine the educational conditions in NWFP, Delhi and Ajmer-Merwara.
 The committee submitted a report in 1930, with an in-depth analysis, general recommendations and specific stress on female education, sanitation and necessary changes in curricula.

-He represented NWFP at the Round Table Conferences (India) 1931-33.
+He represented NWFP at the Round Table Conferences (India) during 1931-33 period.

 The 1st NWFP Legislative Council was established in 1932 and Abdul Qayyum was appointed the first and sole Minister of Transferred Departments.
 As a consequence of the Government of India Act 1935, the NWFP status was upgraded to a governors' province, hence requiring a separate Legislative Assembly.
 Following the first elections in NWFP in 1937, no single political party was able to gain a majority.
 Sahibzada Abdul Qayyum became the first Chief Minister of the Khyber-Pakhtunkhwa on 1 April 1937.
 However, this government could not last more than 6 months.
 Owing to Indian National Congress's opposition who considered him to be the 'spokesman of British imperialism', a vote of no-confidence was passed against him in September 1937.
 He was replaced by the Congress ministry headed by Dr Khan Sahib.
 A. Qayyum died 92 days after his ouster from the office on 4 December 1937.

 The achievements of his short-lived government included: